subquery/documentation/docs/quickstart/quickstart_chains/cosmos.md

 Check out our [GraphQL Schema](../../build/graphql.md) documentation to get more information on `schema.graphql` file.

 Now that you have made essential changes to the GraphQL Schema file, let’s go ahead with the next configuration.

-### 1.2 Update Your Manifest File
+## 2. Update Your Manifest File

 The Project Manifest (`project.yaml`) file is an entry point to your project.
 It defines most of the details on how SubQuery will index and transform the chain data.

 Note that the manifest file has already been set up correctly and doesn’t require significant changes, but you need to change the handlers.

-*Since we are going to index all votes on the [Terra Developer Fund](https://daodao.zone/multisig/juno1lgnstas4ruflg0eta394y8epq67s4rzhg5anssz3rc5zwvjmmvcql6qps2), we will look at messages that use the `vote` contract call.
+\*Since we are going to index all votes on the [Terra Developer Fund](https://daodao.zone/multisig/juno1lgnstas4ruflg0eta394y8epq67s4rzhg5anssz3rc5zwvjmmvcql6qps2), we will look at messages that use the `vote` contract call.
 And following to that, we need to update the `datasources` section as follows:

 ```yml
 dataSources: